reh13597/reh13597/README.md

 ### [🍴 Recipedia](https://github.com/reh13597/recipedia)
 - A responsive website for finding recipes and scanning images for nutritional information.
-- React, JavaScript, Tailwind CSS, Daisy UI, TheMealDB API, APINinjas
+- React, JavaScript, Tailwind CSS, Daisy UI, TheMealDB API, APINinjas, EmailJS

 ### [🟢 Personal Portfolio](https://github.com/reh13597/reh13597.github.io)
 - A responsive website to display my projects and skills, as well as some small trinkets to get to know me better, like the song I'm currently listening to on Spotify, or pictures of me and my friends.
-- React, JavaScript, Tailwind CSS, Daisy UI, Spotify Web Playback SDK
+- React, JavaScript, Tailwind CSS, Daisy UI, Motion, Spotify Web Playback SDK

 ### 🧠 CerebralVision (WIP)
 - An AI pipeline that detects the presence of brain tumors in MRI scans.